stylelint/stylelint-demo/README.md

 ## About

-This demo works by calling stylelint in a Node.js process launched inside the browser using [WebContainers](https://webcontainers.io/).
+This demo works by calling Stylelint in a Node.js process launched inside the browser using [WebContainers](https://webcontainers.io/).